rnaharro/AppleWatchFaces/readme.md

 1. The main view is for previewing all the faces and deciding if you want to edit one of the them.
 You can create a new one with the *create* button or tap *edit* to re-order or delete.
 Tapping *send all to watch* will send all current designs to the watch and go to the first one.
 1. On the editor view, you can modify settings for that watch face, like the colors, hands, or indicators ( the parts that make up the face like the shapes and numbers that the hands point to ).
-1. On the editor view, swipe left and right to go to other faces in the list and swipe up to preview this design on the watch -- same as the *send to watch* button
+1. On the editor view, swipe left and right to go to other faces in the list and swipe up to preview this design on the watch: this the same as the tapping the watch button in the toolbar
 1. On the indicators view you can edit the shapes and numbers that make up the face backgrounds.
 The designs are rendered on the watch as shapes like circle or squares and text numbers that are *rings* from the outside to the inside of the watch face.
 By editing the list of shapes and text items and *empty space* items, you can change the design of the items in the face and see in the preview watch on the top.

 ![APPLEWATCHFACES INDICATORS](AppleWatchFaceIndicators.gif)